project-mirrors/forgejo-helm/README.md

 You need to manually migrate to an external PostgreSQL instance.

 Valkey and Valkey Cluster charts have been removed.
-You need to provide your own instances.
+You need to provide your own instances if you like to continue to use Valkey.

 <https://code.forgejo.org/forgejo-helm/forgejo-helm/issues/1333>